SAP-samples/btp-cf-multitenant-extension/discover/business-scenario/README.md

 ### Franchise Companies​

-Franchise companies are business partners that are taken over the B2C.
+Franchise companies are business partners that are taken over the business-to-consumer.
 They're responsible for managing the vehicles part in a defined region (for example, in the same city or in several cities).

 - Not relevant in our scenario​